Travel guide

 Photo: Nikolai Kolosov via Pexels

 International roaming from European and Latin American operators can cost you between 10 and 30 euros or dollars per day in Uruguay.
-A local eSIM gives you data at a local price, with no absurd daily limits and with 4G or 5G speeds where the network allows it.
+A local eSIM gives you data at local prices, with no absurd daily limits and with 4G or 5G speeds where the network allows.

 • Traditional roaming: fixed daily rate even if you barely use data, speed often limited to 3G, surprise bills upon return.

-• PuraSim eSIM for Uruguay: you only pay for what you contract, full local data at the maximum available speed, activation in 5 minutes from anywhere.
+• PuraSim eSIM for Uruguay: you only pay for what you contract, full local data at maximum available speed, activation in 5 minutes from anywhere.

-In addition, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
+Furthermore, with an eSIM, you can keep your original phone number active to receive calls and SMS, as the eSIM operates in a separate virtual slot.
 You don't have to choose between local connectivity and your usual number.

 Data coverage in Uruguay: what to expect